apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 </JavaCallout>
 ```

-In this exmple, the public key is retrieved from a resource that is
+In this exmple, the public key is retrieved from a resource that is embedded
-embedded into the JAR file itself.
-This requires you to re-compile or
+into the JAR file itself.
+This is also probably an edge-case.
+This requires you
-at least re-assemble the jar file.
-The structure of the jar must be like
+to re-compile or at least re-assemble the jar file.
+The structure of the jar
-so:
+must be like so:

         meta-inf/
         meta-inf/manifest.mf